XMAXCMCIS/xmaxcmcisbox/README.md

 app by:kodular
 # Is there a virus?
 Is it safe?
 The app is safe.
 We didn't make it to hack.
 If you tell anyone that this guy is a hacking company, I'll beat him up.
 Most of it is safe.
 There are no viruses.
 We only test the apps to make sure they work.
+# XMAXCMCISWeb and App Integration
+The web is less functional, but the app is not.
 # devs
 xmaxcmcis